jakewill1107/02-HW-Portfolio/README.md

 # 02-HW-Portfolio
 ## Description
 This a basic portfolio page for incoming coding boot camp students.
-It was built from the ground up as a practice method and is the students firs attempt at building a website using html and css.
+It was built from the ground up as a practice method and is the students first attempt at building a website using html and css.
 ## Table of Contents
 * [Description](#Description)
 * [Technologies](#technologies)